baole444/DBConnector/README.md

         return new ConnectorString("localhost", 3306, "store_db", "root", "root");
     }
 ```
 After this, you can simply call `DBConnect.initialize()`.
-Then you are good to go!
+Then you’re good to go!

 ### DBConnect example usage:
 Assumed you initialized the DBConnect and created a Data Model called Merchandise.